talha-akram/anvil/README.md

 - File encoding, format ant type information
 - File position indicators (current file progress + cursor coordinates)

+All this without any patched font madness! works great over ssh and locally.

 An accent color is applied to the statusbar depending on current mode.
 The color is applied to Mode, Current Buffer, file format, and cursor position indicator sections of the statusline.

 ![StatusLine normal mode preview](/images/normal.png?raw=true "StatusLine normal mode preview")